Hi, I’m Mark and this blog is mostly about hikes I’ve done both in my beautiful corner of the West Yorkshire hills and moors.

 And further afield: North Wales, Scotland, Cumbria, The Ridgeway Path, Italy and USA, to differing degrees.

-I got into longer walks / hikes at the end of 2010 as a way of getting fit, flipping the bird at hereditary high blood pressure (hypertension) I had been diagnosed with and also (at last) making the most of the hills I’d been surrounded by for the last 20 years – the Marsden and Saddleworth moors area of northern England.
+I got back into longer walks / hikes as a way of getting fit, and mitigating the hereditary high blood pressure (hypertension) that I had started to develop.
+And also to make the most of the hills that I’ve been surrounded by for the last 25 years – the Marsden and Saddleworth moors area of northern England.

-I’d love to do a high mountain trek but I’ve been kinda snow-phobic since I fell down a mountain many years ago.
+I’d love to do a high mountain trek but I’ve been kinda ice-and-rock-phobic since I fell down a mountain many years ago.
 Which is a real shame but it was a big fall to be fair, 300 metres / 900 feet of snow, ice and thankfully, not so many rocks.
-I still vividly recall the toboggan run that was me without a toboggan.
+I still vividly recall the toboggan run that was, err, me.